Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Quantum Computing Approach

-In order to solve the AIM for the ground state we employ a hybrid quantum-classical variational quantum eigensolver (VQE) algorithm \cite{Peruzzo2014}.
-In this approach we measure the expectation value of the Hamiltonian with respect to a parameterized state \(\left|\psi(\left\{\theta_i\right\})\right>\) with the help of a quantum computer.
-This expectation value serves as cost function of a classical optimizer, which is used to optimize the set of parameters \(\left\{\theta_i\right\}\) until the cost function is minimal, which is then identified as the ground state energy of the system according to the variational principle.
-The quantum state is generated by a set of unitary gates, called the ansatz, which are executed on the qubits representing the system.
-For the ground state of the two-site AIM around half-filling we choose the particle-number conserving ansatz presented by Gard et al.\ \cite{Gard2020} which is depicted in Fig.\ \ref{Fig:Quantumcircuits}.
+The choice of an appropriate ansatz depends on various aspects: the depth of the circuit, the number of variational parameters, symmetry properties, the amount of required computational resources, and the generalizability.
+A problem tailored ansatz \cite{Rungger2019, Keen2020} yields the shortest circuit with the drawback of not being generalizable.
+Circuits constructed by ADAPT-VQE \cite{Grimsley2019} tend to be short as well, but require a significant number of additionally quantum resources due to testing the addition of several different elements to the circuit.
+Hardware-efficient ansätze \cite{Kandala2017} are comparable short quantum circuits but have a large number of variational parameters and no conservation of the particle number, which is essential for the calculation of the excited states in the way we will perform them.
+Unitary Coupled Cluster based ansätze \cite{Anand2022} conserve the particle number and have less parameters but are significantly longer. \\ We therefore choose the particle- and \(S_z\)-number conserving ansatz presented by Gard et al.\ \cite{Gard2020}, which is a generic hardware-efficient ansatz constructed from particle-number conserving gates, as a compromise between the different aspects.
+For the GS of the two-site AIM around half-filling it is depicted in Fig.\ \ref{Fig:Quantumcircuits}.
 In this ansatz, 12 real parameters are required to cover the whole Hilbert space of two electrons in four spin-orbitals.
 The respective quantum circuit which is capable of generating any state in this 12-dimensional Hilbert space is shown in Fig.\ \ref{Fig:Quantumcircuits} (a).
 It makes use of a so-called A-gate, which can be decomposed into elementary single and two-qubit gates \cite{Gard2020}, as shown in Fig.\ \ref{Fig:Quantumcircuits} (d).
 Due to the normalization and an irrelevant global phase factor, two parameters and thus one A-gate can be removed.
 Further, as the Hamiltonian is symmetric under time reversal, all the \(\phi\) parameters can be set to zero.
 Using the \(S_z\)-symmetry of the Hamiltonian, even the \(\theta\) parameters of gates connecting both spin sectors can be fixed to zero, such that an optimization of only four parameters ($\theta_0$, $\theta_1$, $\theta_3$, and $\theta_4$ in Fig.\ \ref{Fig:Quantumcircuits} (a)) is sufficient.